 The following is a list of commonly deployed phrasal verbs that find one use or another in academic texts.
 These (and others) can be acceptably used in academic texts.
 Along with these examples, however, are a number of one-word substitutions to illustrate that in each case the phrasal verb can be easily replaced.

-47 phrasal verbs and their one-word substitutions
+47 phrasal verbs and one-word alternatives

 In theory, English sentences take a simple form much of the time.
 The basic rules for which words appear in a sentence can help you with most of the sentences you’ll need in academic writing.